-Additional advice or collaboration may come from external practitioners such as Health Visitors, Learning Inclusion (e.g. Educational Psychologists, Visual or Deaf and Hearing Impairment Teams, SEN Inclusion Team), Attendance, and relevant Third Sector organisations, e.g. Scope.
+Additional advice or collaboration may be obtained from practitioners such as Health Visitors, Learning Inclusion (e.g. Educational Psychologists, Visual or Deaf and Hearing Impairment Teams, SEN Inclusion Team), Attendance, and relevant Third Sector organisations.

 How do children, young people and families contribute to an IHP?